Melt-In-Your-Mouth Pumpkin Cookies

 - Drop dough by heaping teaspoons 2" apart on an ungreased cookie sheet.
 Bake for 10 to 12 minutes or until tops are set.
 Do not over bake.
 Transfer cookies to a wire rack and let cool.

 - For the frosting: In a small saucepan, heat butter and brown sugar until melted and smooth.
 Transfer melted butter to a medium bowl and stir in milk and vanilla.
 Beat in powdered sugar until smooth.

 - With a small spoon, place a dollop of frosting on a cookie, leaving a small indentation in the center of the frosting.
 Sprinkle lightly with cinnamon and then add some of the pecans and sea salt, pressing the pecans in ever so slightly to adhere.
 Frost two to three cookies at a time, so the toppings adhere to the frosting, until all cookies are finished.
 If desired, omit pecans and sea salt toppings.

 adapted from Better Homes & Gardens

 Amount Per Serving: Calories: 156Total Fat: 8gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 27mgSodium: 111mgCarbohydrates: 20gFiber: 0gSugar: 14gProtein: 1g

-This post was previously published in 2013.
-Photographs and some of the text were updated in 2018.
+This post was previously published in 2013 and then updated in 2021.